EzzatELshazly/Magento-installation/README.md

 }
 ```
 > [!IMPORTANT]
-> when you try now to access the localhost there is an error bad gateway.
-Tip see the error log of varnish.
-The buffer is less what varnish need so we need to increase buffer in the nginx cfg file
-So add these three lines to `/etc/nginx/nginx.cfg`, must be placed in http block in nginx.conf:
+> When you try to access localhost now, there may be a 'bad gateway' error.
+Check the Varnish error log for details.
+The buffer size may be less than what Varnish needs, so we need to increase the buffer size in the Nginx configuration file.
+Add the following three lines to the http block in /etc/nginx/nginx.conf:
 >
 > proxy_buffer_size   128k;
 >